taras-git/WebAppTester/README.md

     BasePage.java
     BaseTestCase.java

-Every page (HomePage, BookingPage...) is inherited from BasePage.
+Every page is inherited from BasePage.
 Every testcase is inherited from BaseTestCase.

 All pages are instantiated in